survos/transcribe/README.md

 # transcribe

+The symfony6 branch has SOME work, but needs php7 to convert easyadmin.

 Scripts to call the Google Speech API for MOV files (JUFJ)

 Used by JUFJ for gala 2018 videos.